isaackehle/ansible-mongodb/README.md

     - reset-storage:        # Clear directories and logs
     - init-replica-set:     # Initialize the replica set configuration
     - add-shard-to-cluster: # Add a replica set of a shard server to the cluster of shard servers
-    - db_create:            # Do initial db creation
+    - create_database:      # Do an initial database creation, with username and password
   new_shard:
     name:                   # Name of the replica set to add to the config server
     server:                 # One of the members of the new replicate set to add